zachvalenta/jvns.ca/content/post/2016-10-16-whats-devops.markdown

 It's also not about "everyone is a software developer" -- one of the authors of this book, Katherine Daniels, is a [senior operations engineer at Etsy](https://beero.ps/2015/09/26/on-becoming-a-senior-engineer/) at Etsy.
-I don't know the details of her job, but my impression is that she has a lot of expertise in operations.
+I don't know any of the details of her job, but my impression is that she has a lot of expertise in operations.
 It's not like "make operations so easy that nobody has to an expert at it".
 Of course you need people who know a ton about operations!
 Probably those people write software as